tushef/GoFundMeScraper/README.md

 # GoFundMeScraper
 Collecting data on Go Fund Me Fundraisers.
-THe data can be used for Sentiment Analysis, Marketing Analysis and potentially identifying current problems in modern Medicine which cause unaffordable treatments
+The data can be used for Sentiment Analysis, Marketing Analysis and potentially identifying current problems in modern Medicine which cause unaffordable treatments

 o Using selenium for automated bot tasks, BeautifulSoup 4 for scraping and pandas for data manipulation